arbor-sim/arbor/doc/single_cell.rst

     The flat cell builder documented below is likely to change before version 0.4 is released.
-It is a wrapper around a segment tree that simplifies morphology construction the spatial location of segments is not important (for example, when we only need to describe the length, radius and parent-child relationship of branches in the morphology).
+It is a wrapper around a segment tree that simplifies morphology construction when the spatial location of segments is not important (for example, when we only need to describe the length, radius and parent-child relationship of branches in the morphology).